romualdk/game-components/Vector/vector.md

 Many different programming libraries have classes and objects to store vectors and its functions.

-But since we said that vector is just a point, we can store information about point in an old good simple two elements array.
+But since we said that vector is just a point, we can store information about point in an old good simple array.

 In javascript code below gives you the simplest vector you can make.